- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Westwood Veterinary Hospital is a full service small animal hospital and welcomes both emergency treatment cases as well as patients in need of routine medical, surgical, and dental care.
-Dr. David Biles has years of experience treating serious conditions and offering regular pet wellness care.
+Dr. David Biles has over 18 years of experience treating serious conditions and offering regular pet wellness care.
 Beyond first rate pet care, we make our clinic comfortable, kid-friendly, and calm, so your pet can relax in the waiting room and look forward to meeting our veterinarian and staff.

 We are happy to offer a number of resources that enable you to learn about how to better care of your pets.
 Please feel free to browse our site, particularly the informational articles.
 The best veterinary care for animals is ongoing nutrition and problem prevention.
 Becoming knowledgeable about preventative pet care is essential to the ongoing success of your animal’s health.
 If you have any questions, call 405-364-1100 or email us and we'll promptly get back to you.
 Our office is very easy to get to -- you can find directions on our Contact Us page!
 We also welcome you to subscribe to our newsletter, which is created especially for Norman pet owners.